AntonHuu/GitGithub_training/Git_Github_dictionary.md

 - Local repository: Place where your snapshots/timeline is saved

+- Remote repository (in our case it is github)

+  - Create repository

+  - Name: Easy if you use the same name as your repository (the name of folder that git is tracking)

+  - Description

+  - README.txt: Detailed description of your project and tool usage (if it is the case) (should always have one!).
+Describes my project, code, main goals, usage, etc. Can also include links and directions for related data for example.
+Github will automatically recognize the file README.txt and show it on frontpage.

+  - .gitignore: A textfile with no extension that should always be in non-caps, and where i list all the files/lists that should be ignored and not tracked by git nor shared on github: eg: data file

+    Make a .gitignore and in it list all files that should be ignored filename must be '.gitignore'.
+Github will ignore the file then, and it won't show that file.

+  -

 ### Git status allows me to check what files are:

 - To be staged: You have committed, it before, you have made new changes and git recognise the new changes are not yet added nor committed
+  - Why is staging inmportant?
+    Too many commits will make it hard to find a specific one.
+    Too little commits will have too many changes in one commit.
+    Use staging area as organisation point in order to classify what should be committed together.
 - To be committeed: You have committed this file before, you have made new changes and git recognises you have added but not yet committed
 - untracked files: Is a completely new file/folder, you have made changes and git recognises that you have not yet added nor committed.
   - This way you can check and organise in combination with staging area.
 Everything in staging area will be comitted together.